sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

             docker-compose-local-dev-django.html-celery-beat.yaml
 ```

-I won't list all the files in the `stockpicker` directory again, but if you have not properly completed [Part 2](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-1-microservices-django.md) then what follows will probably not work for you.
+I won't list all the files in the `stockpicker` directory again, but if you have not properly completed [Part 2](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-2-containerization-celery.md) then what follows will probably not work for you.

 ### `devops` Development Environment

-In this exercise we'll use the `devops` development environment (rather than the `baseimage` dev env from Part 2), so make sure you can run it as described [here](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/0-local-dev-env-devops.md).
+In this exercise we'll go back to using the `devops` development environment (rather than the `baseimage` dev env from Part 2), so make sure you can run it as described [here](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/0-local-dev-env-devops.md).

 Make sure you have built the `devops` Docker image, by running the following command from your `devops-toolkit` directory on your host OS: